sabuz/wp-dropzone/README.txt

 ### Shortcode Usage

-Use the `[wp-dropzone]` shortcode in your posts, pages, or templates:
+Insert the dropzone anywhere in your posts, pages, or templates with the shortcode:

 `
 [wp-dropzone]